-I really wanted a reliable recipe with minimal hands-on time that would give me a perfect bread.
 I wasn’t looking for big holes but a nice, fluffy texture and good crust.

 With a bit of trial and error and experimenting with unusual ingredients, I am so happy with the recipe that I have come up with.
 And I am even happier to share that with you!